Niklink/bc-art/readme.md

 Install dependencies:

 ```
-pip3 install requests beautifulsoup4 tqdm
+python3 -m pip install requests beautifulsoup4 filetype tqdm
 ```

-(`tqdm` is optional, but will enable nice progress bars.)
+(`tqdm` is optional, but will enable nice progress bars.
+The other dependencies are required.)

 ### Usage